Shallots are in the allium family, meaning they are related to white, red, and yellow onions, as well as leeks, scallions, and garlic.

 When peeled, some shallots are one big piece and others are in several pieces, like a head of garlic.

 They have been described as sweet, acidic, spicy, and sharp all at the same time, however all of these flavors are less concentrated and more delicate.
-It is like a light onion, if you will.
+It is like a light, mild onion with a hint of garlic, if you will.
+It does have a unique taste.

 But also like onions, the flavor and levels of all of these elements will vary from shallot to shallot.